 What does the community do to prepare for a Public Health Brigade?

-Several weeks in advance, the community engages in a number of activities to prepare for a Public Health Brigade.
+Up to as much as 12 months in advance, families begin a savings plan with the Community Bank in order to make a financial contribution to obtain the Public Health projects.
+When this contribution is complete, and prior to the arrival of the volunteers, the community engages in a number of activities to prepare for a Public Health Brigade.
 Families are educated on what is expected of them and know what is required well before we enter with students and technicians.
-In terms of labor, families are responsible for helping to coordinate the delivery of materials to their home, digging the septic hole for the latrine, clearing out their home and preparing the floors for concrete laying, and providing 3-4 people to work with students on the construction days.
-Families are also required to make a financial contribution as well.
-Those that need assistance to pay for their Public Health Projects, are able to take out a low-interest micro-loan from the community banks established by Microfinance Brigades prior to Global Brigades’ entrance into a community.
+In terms of labor, families are responsible for helping to coordinate the delivery of materials to their home, digging the septic hole for the latrine, and providing 3-4 people to work with students on the construction days.

 In Honduras, how is the Basic Sanitation Committee formed and who are its members?